tessamcdonnel/STAT-217-R-Course/chapter4.md

 *** =instructions
-- Use the `table()` function to get an appropriate summary of the `allergic` variable in `peanut_allergy`
+- Use the `table()` function to get an appropriate summary of the `allergic` variable in the `peanut_allergy` data set.
-- Click the 'Submit Answer' button and look at the R output
+- Click the 'Submit Answer' button and look at the R output.
-- Use R as a calculator to find the proportion of children who were allergic to peanuts
+- Use R as a calculator to find the proportion of children who were allergic to peanuts.

 *** =hint
-The correct format to summarize a categorical variable is table(dataset$variable).
+The correct format to summarize a categorical variable is:

+`table(dataset$variable)`.

-For the last instruction, divide the number of children who were allergic by the total number of children
+For the last instruction, divide the number of children who were allergic by the total number of children.
 *** =pre_exercise_code
 ```{r}
 source("https://www.openintro.org/stat/data/peanut_allergy.R")